 Consistency of expectations

-At the end of playtimes and lunchtimes Pupils should be lined up in their allocated places in the playground and led back to the classrooms by adults in a quiet, orderly manner.
-During playtimes and lunchtimes organised games and activities must be available for all Pupils.
+At the end of playtimes and lunchtimes Pupils should be lined and led back to the classrooms by adults in a quiet, orderly manner.
+During playtimes and lunchtimes, organised games and activities must be available for all Pupils.
 Adults on duty must model activities and encourage Pupils to join in.
 Play-fighting is not allowed, because it often turns into real fighting.

 The role of the Headteacher

-It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all Pupils in the school
+It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, to model and implement the school behaviour policy consistently throughout the school, and to report to governors when requested, on the effectiveness of the policy.
+It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all pupils in the school

 The Headteacher supports the staff by implementing the policy, by setting the standards of high expectations of behaviour, and by supporting staff in their implementation of the policy

-The Headteacher keeps records of all reported serious incidents of misbehaviour
+The Headteacher monitors all reported serious incidents of misbehaviour

-The Headteacher has the responsibility for giving fixed-term suspensions to individual Pupil for serious acts of misbehaviour.
+The Headteacher has the responsibility for giving fixed-term suspensions to individual Pupils for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Headteacher will permanently exclude a child.
-At each stage of exclusion the Headteacher will inform the school governors.
+At each stage of exclusion, the Headteacher will inform the school governors.